audiojs/audio-buffer-utils/README.md

 	return sample / 2;
 });

-//Create a new buffer by mapping the current one. utils.map(buffer, function (sample, channel, idx) {
+//Create a new buffer by mapping the samples of the current one. utils.map(buffer, function (sample, channel, idx) {
 	return sample / 2;
 });

-//Create a new buffer by slicing the current one. utils.slice(buffer, start, end?);
+//Create a new buffer by slicing the current one. utils.slice(buffer, start?, end?);

 //Create a new buffer by concatting passed buffers. utils.concat(buffer1, buffer2, buffer3, ...);